 Mr. Joubert further reiterated that the PowerPoint will stress the regulations, policy, procedures, applications, how licenses can apply for licensure, and how the board handles disciplinary actions, good moral character (GMC) issues, and how licensees can contact the board.

-Mr. Joubert asked if Dr. Herscu thinks that this approach is something that would help the board identified future stakeholders?
+Mr. Joubert asked if Dr. Herscu thinks that this approach is something that would help the board identify future stakeholders?

 Dr. Herscu stated that this is a good plan he believes that they would need to finalize the professional organizations and stakeholders outreach list so the efforts being made here are communicated throughout the community-at-large.
 Dr. Herscu stated that it is a new profession and new language for everyone.
 Therefore, any help that he and board members can lend board staff to write sub-regulations, marketing plans, or sub-regulations, the board is here to assist, and he would like to help any way he can during this process.